calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Here are 21 examples of these zones, mostly from the United States.

 Miami, Florida.
-BHA = Tropical humid with hot summers.
+BHA2 = Tropical humid with very warm summers.

 Jacksonville, Florida.
 CGZ = Subtropical semihumid with very hot summers.